Relax With Yoga

 Disclaimer: Information presented here is for information and educational purposes only and not intended to diagnose, treat, cure or prevent any condition or disease nor to be relied upon as a substitute for your own research or independent advice.
 YOU SHOULD ALWAYS SPEAK WITH A HEALTH CARE PRACTITIONER OR A SPECIALIST IN THE SUBJECT MATTER BEFORE TAKING ANY ACTION.
 No responsibility is accepted for any errors, omissions, or misleading statements on these pages or any site to which these pages connect

-Yoga should be practiced always under the personal guidance of a qualified and experienced teacher. - Hinduwebsite.com
+Yoga should always be practiced under the personal guidance of a qualified and experienced teacher to avoid injury. - Hinduwebsite.com

 The basic problem of every living creature is survival in a hostile world.
 Countless generations ago, from the teeming human masses of the East, where man lived in ever-present dread of famine, disease, flood, invasion and vengeance of the gods, Yoga, a system or method of attaining physical and mental serenity under adverse and even horrible conditions, was introduced.

 Man, in his essence, has changed little in the course of historic time.
 The philosophy of Yoga and its practice, which enabled the Indo-Aryan to survive the stresses of his time, can also enable people of the modern Western world to achieve contentment and security in the face of the cold war, the hydrogen bomb, missile, counter-missile and counter-counter-missile and other perils in a rapidly changing world.